Pixel 2 vs Pixel 2 XL: What’s the difference?

-They’re also both set to feature front-facing speakers, USB-C connectivity and a new Android launcher that will place the search bar below the app icons for the first time.
+They both feature front-facing speakers, USB-C connectivity and a new Android launcher that has the search bar below the app icons for the first time.
 There’s also a new dynamic widget that will show you weather and upcoming appointments, plus some very cool live wallpapers and a new feature called Active Edge – this lets you squeeze the sides of the phone to activate the Assistant.

 Another feature shared by both the Pixel 2 and Pixel 2 XL is the 12-megapixel camera.
-Google talked up the snapper a lot during its event, so let’s hope it’ll improve upon last year’s fantastic effort.
 The big addition this year is OIS, plus a wider f/1.7 aperture.

 It’s interesting that Google has decided not to plump for a dual-camera system, even though it’s a feature seen commonly on high-end devices now.
-Google has added a number of faux-bokeh effects into the camera app, though, so hopefully these will offset the lack of a secondary lens.
+What it is using is ‘Dual Pixels’ which allow for a simulated bokeh effect that looks pretty good.

 Pixel 2 vs Pixel 2 XL price: Which offers better value?